AndrewEllis93/Print-Tuning-Guide/articles/cooling_and_layer_times.md

         - For small plates, I may use up to 80% fan.
         - For single small objects, I may use up to 100% fan.

-- If your prints are curling away from the bed even at low fan speeds, it may actually be a [:page_facing_up:build surface adhesion](/articles/build_surface_adhesion.md) issue.
+- If your prints are curling away from the bed even at low fan speeds, it may actually be a [:page_facing_up: build surface adhesion](./build_surface_adhesion.md) issue.

 - For optimal quality with filaments that shrink, I recommend using constant fan speeds when possible. **Varying fan speeds during a print will cause inconsistent layers and banding.** Otherwise some layers cool and shrink faster than others.